jehoshua02/php-basics/part-04-classes-and-objects-the-practical.md

 Classes `use` traits.
 Classes can `use` multiple traits.
 The class inherits methods and properties from the trait.

-If you ever need to figure out inheritance precedence, see https://www.php.net/manual/en/language.oop5.traits.php
+If you ever need to figure out inheritance precedence, you need to rethink your purpose in life.
+But this might help: https://www.php.net/manual/en/language.oop5.traits.php

 You can compose traits into other traits, again with the `use` keyword.